Feb 05, 2020

-In reviewing the new ISO 14971 standard, pay particular attention to the highlighted sections below.
+In reviewing the ISO 14971:2019 standard, pay particular attention to the highlighted sections below.

-Three important definitions have been added to the new ISO 14971:2019 standard and are noted below.
+Three important definitions have been introduced in ISO 14971:2019 and are noted below.
 Other minor changes were made to the following terms: accompanying documentation, harm, IVD, manufacturer, and use error.
-Be sure to review those.

 More Requirements for Production and Post-Production Activities

-Most of the additions to requirements content were made related to production and post-production activities. and has restructured these clauses.
-To give you an idea of how much this section was overhauled, the requirements have gone from about half a page to nearly a page and a half!
+Most of the additions to requirements content were made related to production and post-production activities with restructured clauses.
 This section now dovetails more closely with the ISO 13485:2016 section 8 requirements for feedback, analysis of data and CAPA.
-Theyve added explicit requirements concerning collection and review of information about your device.
-Plus, requirements for using all that information to take actions for your device and for the risk management process are included.
+Explicit requirements were added concerning collection and review of information about the device, plus requirements for using that information for the risk management process.

 More Attention is Focused on Articulating the Benefits of Your Device

-ISO 14971:2019 is a risk management standard but its not just about risk reduction.
-Increasingly regulators want to know more about the benefits your medical device offers.
+ISO 14971:2019 is a risk management standard but is not just about risk reduction.
+Increasingly regulators want to know about the benefits that the medical device offers.
 ISO 14971:2019 defines benefits in a way ISO 14971:2007 and EN ISO 14971:2012 did not.
-The ISO/TR 24971 Technical Report provides guidance on determining benefits and includes examples.
+ISO/TR 24971 provides guidance on determining benefits and includes examples.
 You may also want to read this informative blog post on evaluating medical device benefits from an FDA perspective.

 Risk Management Should Be Applied to Cybersecurity

 Risk comes in all forms.
-As medical devices are increasingly connected to the interweb, new security risks need to be evaluated and documented.
-For most manufacturers, this issue is nothing new, but Annex F of ISO/TR 24971:2020 acknowledges and reinforces to need for medical device companies to address the very real risks posed to users or patients that has nothing to do with misuse of the device.
+As medical devices are increasingly connected to the internet and networks, new security risks need to be evaluated and documented.
+For most manufacturers, this issue is nothing new, but Annex F of ISO/TR 24971:2020 acknowledges and reinforces the need for medical device companies to address the very real risks posed to users or patients in addition to misuse of the device.

 The Method for Evaluating Overall Residual Risk Has Changed

-The newly updated ISO 14971:2019 standard refocuses attention on the benefit-risk analysis of medical devices which is in keeping with the changes made in the new EU MDR (2017/745) and IVDR (2017/746).
-Section 4.4 (risk management plan) of the updated ISO 14971 standard now emphasizes the necessity of conducting an assessment of overall residual risk and your criteria for determining its acceptability.
+ISO 14971:2019 refocuses attention on the benefit-risk analysis of medical devices which is in alignment with the changes made in EU MDR (2017/745) and IVDR (2017/746).
+Section 4.4 (risk management plan) of ISO 14971:2019 emphasizes the necessity of conducting an assessment of overall residual risk and the criteria for determining the device acceptability.
 The method can include gathering and reviewing data and literature for the medical device and other similar products on the market.
 The criteria for the acceptability of the overall residual risk can be different from the criteria for acceptability of individual risks.
-The requirements to disclose residual risks has also been moved and merged into one requirement, after the overall residual risk has been evaluated and judged acceptable.
+The requirements to disclose residual risks have merged into one requirement, after the overall residual risk has been evaluated and judged acceptable.

 Next Steps to Prepare for Transition

-Companies that have followed ISO 14971:2007 and EN ISO 14971:2012 should not find this to be an onerous upgrade, however they do need take the time to assess any gaps they may have and update them accordingly.
-If you already have a working knowledge of ISO 14971:2007 and EN ISO 14971:2012 revisions and wouldlike to get a deep understanding of the changes, consider our 1-day virtual instructor-led training class, ISO 14971:2019 Update Training.
-If you are new to risk management or want to go into more depth on the risk management consider our ISO 14971:2019 risk management training course.
-As well, our team of consultants is available to assist with specific risk management issues that affect your company.
-Contact us today.
+Companies that have followed ISO 14971:2007 and EN ISO 14971:2012 should not find ISO 14971:2019 to be an onerous upgrade.
+However, it is vital to take the time to assess any gaps you may have and update them accordingly.
+If you already have a working knowledge of ISO 14971:2007 and EN ISO 14971:2012 revisions and would like to get a deep understanding of the changes, consider our medical device risk management training class.
+Our team of consultants is also available to assist with specific risk management issues that affect your company.

 Our team is here to help.
 Contact us online